Jammy2211/PyAutoLens/docs/index.rst

 more ``LightProfile``'s and ``MassProfile``'s, which represent its two dimensional distribution of starlight and mass.
 ``Galaxy``’s lie at a particular distance (redshift) from the observer, and are grouped into ``Plane``'s.
 Raytracing through multiple ``Plane``'s is achieved by passing them to a ``Tracer`` with an ``astropy`` Cosmology.
-By passing these objects a ``Grid`` strong lens sightlines are computed, including multi-plane ray-tracing.
+By passing these objects a ``Grid2D`` strong lens sightlines are computed, including multi-plane ray-tracing.
 All of these objects are extensible, making it straightforward to compose highly customized lensing system.
 The example code below shows this in action: